Outliving Your Money Is Not a Spending Problem

 People are living longer than prior generations planned for.

-What once looked like a twenty year retirement now routinely stretches past thirty.
+What once looked like a twenty year retirement can now stretch past thirty years.

 Healthcare costs rise later in life.